We are using cookies to give you the best experience. You can find out more about which cookies we are using or switch them off in privacy settings.

 3.3 Other than substitute teacher pools, what are some other shared services that providers could access with CQI Award funds?

 Programs might consider pooling resources and collaborating to accomplish objectives difficult for smaller programs to fund individually.
-Examples include but not limited to:
+Examples include, but are not limited to:

 • Starting a substitute teacher pool;